thuiar/TEXTOIR/README.md

 # TEXTOIR

 TEXTOIR is the first high-quality Text Open Intent Recognition platform.
-This repo contains a convenient and extensible toolkit, integrating a series of algorithms of two tasks (open intent detection and open intent discovery).
+This repo contains a convenient toolkit with extensible interfaces, integrating a series of algorithms of two tasks (open intent detection and open intent discovery).

 If you want to use the codes in this repository to reproduce the algorithms in the two tasks, please cite our [ACL 2021 demo paper](https://aclanthology.org/2021.acl-demo.20.pdf):
 ```